flynn-d/home/about/index.md

 * Author or co-author on over 30 peer-reviewed publications.
 Associate Editor for Journal of Ecology and Journal of Plant Ecology, and reviewer for over 20 journals, including Biogeosciences, Global Ecology and Biogeography, Nature Communications, Ecology Letters, Food Policy, and Proceedings of the National Academy of Sciences.
 * Extensive experience synthesizing information about highly technical topics for the general audience, particularly in the fields of ecology, environmental sciences, and global change science.
-* Knowledgeable on topics related to climate, land use change, energy, and sustainability.
+* Knowledgeable on topics related to climate, transportation, land use change, energy, and sustainability.

 ## Contact